Searching for a job is a commitment and requires a lot of effort.

 Step 2: Job Search

 After your have revised and finalized your resume, your next step is to start looking for jobs.
-We advise students to access SageLink and job search websites.
+We advise students to access SageLink and job search websites including Gannon’s List if you are looking for Capital District opportunities.
 Students can also search the Book of Lists in the Albany Business Journal to find top companies in their industry of interest in the Capital District.
 To Access the Book of Lists, click here, and locate “Book of Lists” on the right hand side under “Resources” section.

-There are also many additional resources for specific majors at Sage.
+There are also many additional resources and job search sites for specific majors at Sage.
+These resources will save you time!
+Check them out!

 Step 3: Network